 Pretty much no one I know in real life was surprised when I was officially diagnosed with OCD a few weeks ago.
 My mom’s reaction was simply “duh.”
-The most common among close friends was some variation of “is this news?”
+The most common among close friends was some variation of wanting to know if this is actually news.

 Indeed, I was more taken aback by my psychiatrist’s proclamation than they were, though I shouldn’t have been.
 After all, I have a marked tendency to be, uh, obsessive (and compulsive about my obsessions), even if the behaviours that led to my diagnosis aren’t those broadcast in most stereotypical portrayals of OCD: my hands remain only averagely clean, most sectors of my apartment aren’t exceptionally well organized.